Our

 Stephen Park

 Stephen has over 30 years of trustee experience in the community.
-He helped establish and develop the Rule Foundation, a charity dedicated to the health, visibility and wellbeing of rainbow Kiwis.
-A choral singer in his youth, he has been a trustee of Choirs Aotearoa NZ, which oversees the NZ Secondary Students' and NZ Youth choirs, and Voices NZ.
-He recently set up a charity to build an endowment to future-proof the choirs, and ensure disadvantaged young singers can participate.
+He helped establish the Rule Foundation, a charity supporting rainbow communities and takatāpui to florish.
+A choral singer in his youth, he has been a trustee of Choirs Aotearoa NZ, the umbrella trust for three national choirs.
+He set up a charity to build an endowment to future-proof the choirs, and ensure disadvantaged young singers can participate.

 Maxine Shortland MNZM